Rod Moss: Life

 Moss was born in Ferntree Gully, April 1948 and completed both primary and secondary schooling in Boronia before gaining Secondary Art Teaching credentials and serving the Victorian Education Department until 1979.
-He was invited by the charismatic Royden Irvine to teach in one of the most daring experimental schools that emerged in Melbourne during the early 1970s: Brinsley Road, East Camberwell.
+He was invited by the Royden Irvine to teach in one of the experimental schools that emerged in Melbourne during the early 1970s: Brinsley Road, East Camberwell.
 The school endured several relocations and ideological shifts as it journeyed on to Argo Street Prahran and lastly, Fitzroy Street, St Kilda.
 At the end of the decade, Moss left for a year to go to West Virginia where a school had been established by John G Bennett following guidelines inspired by the teachings of George Gurdjieff.
 Soon after returning to Australia, Moss relocated to Central Australia where he's lived permanently since 1984.
 He lectured in painting and drawing at the Alice Springs TAFE campus, (now Charles Darwin University) until retiring in 2008.
 He lives in Alice Springs and visits his three children who are dotted around Australia's eastern seaboard.
 Writing and painting continue.